sneakycrow/website/_drafts/2024-10-15-creating-a-queue-for-video-processing.md

 `PROCESS_VIDEO`, represent processing a video into our raw stream.
 A goal of this method is to understand simple queueing systems, but also to take advantage of common resources your small projects probably already have access to, like a database.

-This queue system will use Postgres to manage jobs, and will take advantage of `UPDATE SKIP FOR LOCKED` when querying for jobs to add some concurrency.
+This queue system will use Postgres to manage jobs, and will take advantage of `SKIP LOCKED` when querying for jobs to add some concurrency.

 This is largely inspired by [Sylvain Kerkour's post on creating a job queue system in Rust](https://kerkour.com/rust-job-queue-with-postgresql),